In Exercises 25–28, find the probabilities and answer the questio... | Channels for Pearson+

 Binomial Probability

 Binomial probability refers to the likelihood of a specific number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this context, the 'success' is defined as an adult saying they were too young when they got their tattoo, with a success probability of 20%.
-The binomial formula is used to calculate the probability of obtaining a certain number of successes (0 or 1 in this case) out of the total trials (5 adults).
+In this context, the 'success' is defined as an adult stating they were too young to get a tattoo, with a success probability of 20%.
+The binomial formula is used to calculate the probability of observing a certain number of successes (e.g., 1 adult) in a sample of five.

 Recommended video: